 Many people serve the second meal to their dog as soon as they come back from work.
 They assume that a dog is hungry as he hasn’t eaten the whole day.
 Well, this is not quite true.
-The first need your dog has is a bathroom, that is also something that hasn’t done for the whole day ( unless you provided a doggy door and access to your backyard ).
+There are some things he craves more than food at that moment.
+The first thing is to go potty which is also something that hasn’t been done for the whole day ( unless you provided a doggy door and access to your backyard ).

 After he finishes his job outside, he returns inside and now he can show you how happy he is because you are home again.
-So his next need is mix of play and cuddle time.
+So the next thing is a mix of play and cuddle sessions.
 When these needs are fulfilled he can have his dinner peacefully.

 Magic word- peace.
-If your house is full of people ( for whatever reason ), loud music, many movements, reconstructions or noise of any type ( maybe thunderstorm is outside) your Maltipoo won’t be relax enough to eat.
+If your house is full of people ( for whatever reason ), loud music, many movements, reconstructions, or noise of any type ( maybe a thunderstorm is outside) your Maltipoo won’t be relaxed enough to eat.

-He also might be rather sad if your grown-up boy left home and went to college.
-A new pet also can disrupt the balance, causing your dog to lose appetite.
+He also might be rather sad if your grown-up child left home and went to college.
+A new pet also can disrupt the balance, causing your dog to lose its appetite.

 What Are Medical Causes For Lack of Appetite in Your Maltipoo?

-It is very important though to pay attention to your dog and how much he is eating.
-Also it’s very helpful if you notice some other symptoms as the complete information the vet can get from you will help him to rule in or rule out some issues and will reduce time until you get the diagnose.
+It is very important to pay attention to your dog and how much he is eating.
+Also, it’s very helpful if you notice some other symptoms as the complete information the vet can get from you will help him to rule in or rule out some issues and will reduce the time it takes to get a diagnosis.

 If you notice that your adult dog is not eating at all for 48 hours rush to the vet.
-Water intake is also crucial as dogs can easily dehydrated and can go without water for much shorter time then without food.
-So make sure at least he drinks water .
+Water intake is also crucial as dogs can easily dehydrate and can go without water for a much shorter time than without food.
+So make sure at least he drinks water.